^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Dissociative pathology, when the patient feels the separation of the previously integral self, manifests itself in many clinical variations.
-One of them, its extreme manifestation is multiple personality, that is, the division of the I into several subpersonalities (alter personalities, ego states), each of which thinks, feels and interacts with the world around them in its own way.
-These personalities regularly take turns monitoring the behavior of the individual.
-Unconscious dissociation is more common, patients do not notice the division of their I and do not control the activity of their unconscious subpersonalities, since their change is accompanied by complete amnesia.
+Dissociative pathology, when the patient feels the division of the previously integral Self, manifests itself in many clinical variants.
+One of them, its extreme manifestation, is multiple personality, that is, the division of the Self into several subpersonalities (alter-personalities, ego-states), each of which thinks, feels and interacts with the outside world in its own way.
+These personalities regularly take turns controlling the individual's behavior.
+Unconscious dissociation is more common, patients do not notice the division of their Self and do not control the activity of their unconscious subpersonalities, since their change is accompanied by complete amnesia.
 Each personality has its own memory.
-Even if some of the memories of the true personality are retained, the alternative ego state is perceived as alien, uncontrollable and related to some other person.
+Even if some memories are preserved in the real personality, the alternative ego-state is perceived as alien, uncontrollable and related to some other person.

 American psychiatry diagnoses this phenomenon as dissociative identity disorder.
-The current ICD-10 classification calls a similar condition "multiple personality disorder" and refers it to other dissociative (conversion) disorders, without separating it into a separate nosology.
+The current ICD-10 classification calls a similar condition "multiple personality disorder" and classifies it with other dissociative (conversion) disorders, without isolating it as a separate nosology.
 The diagnostic criteria are generally the same.
-They are most fully and clearly described in the new version of the International Classification of Diseases, 11th revision (ICD-11), where this mental disorder already has its own code.
+They are described most fully and clearly in the new version of the International Classification of Diseases, 11th revision (ICD-11), where this mental disorder already has its own code.

 However, not all psychiatrists recognize the existence of the mental phenomenon of multiple personality.
-The disorder is rare, poorly understood, and difficult to diagnose.
+The disorder is quite rare, poorly studied and difficult to diagnose.
 Patients usually do not notice the fact of dissociation of their personality, and therefore do not seek medical help.
-Basically, such cases are revealed when one of the subpersonalities of illegal actions is committed (usually this is not a real person).
-The diagnosis is made after a thorough forensic psychiatric examination designed to reveal the simulation.
-[1]
+Basically, such cases are detected when one of the subpersonalities commits illegal actions (usually this is not the real personality).
+The diagnosis is made after a thorough forensic psychiatric examination, designed to identify simulation. [ 1 ]

 Epidemiology

-The statistics of dissociative identity disorder (the most modern and correct name for the pathology) is based on a small sample, since it used to be very rare (until 1985, about 100 cases were registered and described).
-Such mental disorders are diagnosed for the first time, as a rule, at the age of about 30 years (the average age of patients was 28.5 years).
-In women, they are much more common than in men: for one representative of the stronger sex, according to various studies, there are from five to nine patients.
-The prevalence of pathology, according to various researchers, is estimated from the complete absence of such cases to 2.3-10% of the total population of the country.
-[2]The [3]incidence is higher in English-speaking countries, but this may be due to the fact that multiple personality disorder is not universally recognized.
+Statistics for dissociative identity disorder (the most modern and correct name for the pathology) are based on a small sample, since it used to be very rare (up to 1985, about 100 cases were registered and described).
+Such mental disorders are usually first diagnosed at the age of about 30 (the average age of patients was 28.5 years).
+They occur much more often in women than in men: according to various studies, there are from five to nine female patients per one representative of the stronger sex.
+The prevalence of the pathology, according to various researchers, is estimated from a complete absence of such cases to 2.3-10% of the total number of residents of the country. [ 2 ], [ 3 ] The incidence is higher in English-speaking countries, but this may be due to the fact that multiple personality disorder is not recognized everywhere.

-3% of psychiatrists indicated that at the time of the study they had treated or examined one or more patients who met the DSM-III criteria for multiple personality disorder, and 10% indicated that they had seen multiple personality disorder at least once in their professional career.
-Patients were not equally distributed among psychiatrists; three colleagues reported seeing a much larger number of patients with multiple personality disorder.
-The point prevalence of multiple personality disorder in psychiatric patients is 0.05-0.1%.
-[4]
+Three percent of psychiatrists reported that they had treated or assessed one or more patients who met DSM-III criteria for multiple personality disorder, and 10% reported that they had seen multiple personality disorder at least once during their professional careers.
+Patients were not equally distributed among psychiatrists; three colleagues reported that they had seen a significantly larger number of patients with multiple personality disorder.
+The point prevalence of multiple personality disorder among patients seen by psychiatrists is 0.05–0.1%. [ 4 ]

-In recent years, industrialized countries have experienced an inexplicable surge in "morbidity", already known about 40 thousand multiple personalities.
+In recent years, there has been an inexplicable surge in "morbidity" in industrially developed countries; approximately 40,000 multiple personalities are already known.
 However, most of them raise doubts about the correctness of the diagnosis.
-There are not so many psychiatrists in the world who have seriously studied multiple personality syndrome, and, as practice shows, it takes from six to eight years to establish a diagnosis.
+There are not many psychiatrists in the world who have seriously studied multiple personality syndrome, and, as practice shows, it takes six to eight years to establish a diagnosis.

-According to the American psychiatrist Frank W. Putnam and his other colleagues who have been closely involved in the study of the phenomenon of multiple personality, the division of the integral self into an alter personality is based on repeated violence experienced in childhood, most often sexual, the culprits of which are the closest people who are called to protect and protect the child.
-It can also be caused by physical abuse by parents or other family members - severe beatings and other cruel bullying towards the child.
-In many cases, these forms of violence, physical and sexual, were applied to the victim at the same time.
-[5]
+According to the American psychiatrist Frank W. Putnam and his other colleagues, who closely studied the phenomenon of multiple personality, the division of the integral Self into alter personalities is based on repeated violence experienced in childhood, most often sexual, the perpetrators of which are the closest people called to protect and defend the child.
+The cause may also be physical violence from parents or other family members - severe beatings and other cruel abuse of the child.
+In many cases, these forms of violence, physical and sexual, were applied to the victim simultaneously. [ 5 ]

 Risk factors

-Risk factors such as rejection, total indifference to the child on the part of parents or persons replacing them, significant, also, according to studies, led to the development of multiple personality syndrome, and even more often than purely cruel treatment (without a sexual component).
+Risk factors such as rejection, total indifference to the child on the part of parents or significant others, also, according to research, led to the development of multiple personality syndrome, and even more often than pure cruelty (without a sexual component).

-The likelihood of developing personality dissociation is higher in those cases when relatives living nearby, although they do not participate in the abuse, do not recognize it, pretending that nothing is happening.
-This makes the victim feel helpless in the face of the circumstances.
+The likelihood of developing personality dissociation is higher in cases where the relatives living nearby, although not participating in the abuse, do not acknowledge it, pretending that nothing is happening.
+This causes the victim to feel helpless in the face of the circumstances.

-Also important is the regularity of the traumatic impact that depletes the internal reserves of the personality.
+The regularity of the psychotraumatic impact, which depletes the internal reserves of the individual, is also important.

-Experts suggest that war, destructive natural disasters, prolonged separation from the mother at the age of two, the death of parents and other critical situations can act as a stressor.
-[6]
+Experts suggest that war, destructive natural disasters, prolonged separation from the mother at the age of two, the death of parents and other critical situations may act as stressors. [ 6 ]

 Pathogenesis